January 2017, Santa Barbara, CA $8,500 in prizes to be awarded

 - Applicants must submit two recent audio recordings, with piano accompaniment, of two of the arias to be offered in the competition, including appropriate recitatives.
 Do not submit video files or recordings with orchestra.
 Contestants are urged to use the best possible equipment and location for the recording, and to verify that the audio files (MP3 or M4A format) play properly before submitting.

 - Preliminary and semi-final rounds of adjudication are heard by a panel of three judges and finalists are chosen based on recordings submitted.
 Finalists compete for prizes in a live audition before a panel of three distinguished judges.

 - Travel expenses to the final competition are the responsibility of the singer.

 - Finalists may request changes in repertoire once accepted to the competition, but all changes must be approved by December 20.
 No changes are permitted after that date.
 Both selections submitted for adjudication in the preliminary round must be included in the repertoire list for the Finals.
 Finalists will use accompanists provided by the competition.

 - Prize winners will be announced immediately following the competition.
 The winners will be presented in a winners’ recital and receive their awards at the Awards Banquet Saturday evening.

 - By submitting their application to the competition, applicants grant NOA permission to use their submitted headshots and video/audio recordings or photographs of the competition or winners' recital for promotional purposes on the NOA website or other forms of publicity.

 Application Procedure and Submission Information

-- The deadline for submission of the online application and online payment of the entry fee is October 15, 2015.
+- The deadline for submission of the online application and online payment (external link) of the entry fee is October 16, 2015.

 - Name, mailing address, and other contact information